thorpej/CoPicoVision/README.md

 ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

+## Project Status
+The initial "rev 0.1" hardware design is done and ready to send off for fabrication.
+There is some software work to do on the pico9918 side of things, but the changes I have in mind are trivial.
+My plan is to wrap my changes in proper configuration options and feed those changes back to Troy.

+So, yah, it's early!
+Watch this space!

 ## Design philosophy
 My goal is to play ColecoVision games, not to produce a faithful clone of the